abysmal-user/project-one-elk/README.md

 - Run the playbook, and navigate to the updated VM to check that the installation worked as expected.

 - _Which file is the playbook?
 You can copy the playbooks from Git.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ In order to have Ansible run on a specific machine, you need to change /etc/ansible/hosts.
-All you have to do is change the network IPs under the section that the ansible updates (Comment out the IPs not needed for the update).
+- In order to have Ansible run on a specific machine, you need to change /etc/ansible/hosts.
+You have to change the network IPs under the section that the ansible updates (Comment out the IPs not needed for the update).
+In order to specify which machine you want to install the ELK server on and Filebeat on, you go into the Playbook for either or, and make sure that the 'hosts: ' line in your playbook file matches the hosts you had specified in /etc/ansible/hosts.
-- The URL used to check if the ELK server was running was http://52.175.210.76:5601/app/kibana
+- The URL used to check if the ELK server is running is http://52.175.210.76:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._